S-Dey/log-analysis/README.md

 12. Paste `log-analyser.py` from this project into the `vagrant/` directory.

 13. Run the file by typing the following command:
-      On Linux, type:
+      If you are using Linux, then type:

       ```bash
       python3 log-analyser.py
       ```

-      On Windows, type:
+      If you are using Windows, then type:

       ```powershell
       python.exe log-analyser.py